Sioux City man donates more winter coats to local schools

 SIOUX CITY (KTIV) - A Sioux City man continues his winter coat drive for Siouxland children.

-On Monday, Chuck Swaggerty today dropped off 30 coats to Bryant Elementary School, in Sioux City.
+On Wednesday, Chuck Swaggerty today dropped off 20 new coats to Bryant Elementary School, in Sioux City.

-He also dropped off 30 coats to Sioux City North High School.

 He is also accepting donations to his Venmo account.